Overview of Eyeview Services

 Opting Out on iOS Devices Such as iPhones, iPads or iPods

 We take measures to protect against unauthorized access to or unauthorized alteration, disclosure, or destruction of data we collect and store.
 These include internal reviews of our data collection, storage, and processing practices and security measures.
-Our servers are protected by firewalls and are physically located in secure data facilities to further increase security.
 Of course, no security system is perfect.
 While we have taken measures to safeguard against the unauthorized access to, or alteration of, data we collect and store, we cannot guarantee that it will not be disclosed or accessed inadvertently or through the unauthorized acts of others.

-Eyeview retains anonymous user information it uses for its advertising services for no more than two years, after which the information is deleted.
-Except as permitted by law, we may aggregate anonymous user information (e.g., to create group-level data), which we may keep for an indefinite period.
+Eyeview retains information it uses for its advertising services for no more than two years, after which the information is deleted.
+Except as permitted by law, we may aggregate de-identified or non-identified user information (e.g., to create group-level data), which we may keep for an indefinite period.

 Eyeview’s customers are businesses and other organizations, groups and institutions, not individuals, and our corporate website collects contact information from our customers and prospective customers who request information and/or fill out ‘Contact Us’ forms.
-To the extent that personally identifiable contact information (first and last name, telephone number, and e-mail address) is collected, we may use this to provide you with information that you requested, to correspond with you about any questions or concerns you have brought to our attention, or to notify you of new services or updates to our existing services.
-We do not share, sell, rent, or trade any of your personally identifiable information to any third party for promotional purposes or otherwise except as expressly described herein.
+To the extent that personally identifiable contact information (e.g., first and last name, telephone number, e-mail address) is collected, we may use this to provide you with information that you requested, to correspond with you about any questions or concerns you have brought to our attention, or to notify you of new services or updates to our existing services..
 Anyone who has provided personal contact information through Eyeview’s corporate website may e-mail Eyeview at info@Eyeview.com to update, delete, and/or correct their personal contact information.

 We may share personal information about you with our service providers, such as for purposes of marketing and promotions, billing and collection, email and other communications, hosting, technology and customer support and to otherwise carry out our internal operations.